the-vishal/Context-Analyzer/README.md

 ## How to USE :mag:
-After Setting you can use it like:
+After setting up you can use it like:

 ![image](assets/demo.gif)